Prepare for a job interview

 Plan ahead and give yourself extra time.
 It’s better to be early than late because you can wait nearby.
 Arrive at the interview 10 minutes early but no earlier.

 Being a good employee means coming to work on time.
+Being on time is very important in the USA.
 Coming to your interview late shows the interviewer that you might be late for work if you are hired.
 It will lower your chances of being hired even if you have great job interview skills.

 If it is a video interview, you still need to plan ahead and give yourself extra time.
 Make sure that you are in a quiet place and you will not get interrupted.
 If you do not have internet or a computer at home, find a friend who does and do the interview at their house.
 You can also talk to your local library to see if they will help set up your interview.
 Even for a video interview, you need to be ready and waiting a few minutes early.